 — A super-great name your fans will love to say to their friends.
 Get some great naming ideas here.

 — A brand aesthetic and style.
 Nail down a mood you want to create with your site so when it comes time to design, you choose the right font, colors and photos.
+Create a logo with the GoDaddy Logo Maker in just a few minutes.

 — A primary inventory list.